ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 17.11.2

+This is the last stable version to support Windows XP, Vista and 7 without Service Pack 1.
+The next stable version for these Windows releases will be a 15.x LTS release.

+* If using Windows releases prior to Windows 7 Service Pack 1, you cannot switch to development channels.

 ## Version 17.11.1/15.11-LTS

 * NVDA will no longer play error tones or appear to do nothing when using Control+Alt+left or right arrow keys to navigate columns in Track Tool 5.20 with a track loaded.
 Because of this change, when using Studio 5.20, build 48 or later is required.

 ## Version 17.11/15.10-LTS

-This is the last version to support Windows XP, Vista and 7 without Service Pack 1.
-To use this add-on in those Windows releases, please use version 17.10.

 * Initial support for StationPlaylist Studio 5.30.
 * If microphone alarm and/or interval timer is turned on and if Studio exits while microphone is on, NVDA will no longer play microphone alarm tone from everywhere.